nwhacks-loki/loki/README.md

-# nwHacks2018
+# Loki

-Loki: Identity the emotion of a user (in the background) while they're reading their "news feed", and adjust the content displayed to the user accordingly.
+Identites the emotion of a user in the background while they're reading their "news feed", and adjust the content displayed to the user accordingly.

 ## Usage